-The COVID-19 pandemic continues to devastate the United States and the world, killing more than 550,000 Americans; however, not all communities have been affected equally.
-There is increasing evidence that some racial and ethnic minority groups are being affected by COVID-19 in much greater numbers than non-Hispanic white and Asian Americans.
+The COVID-19 pandemic continues to devastate the United States and the world, with the death toll approaching 1,000,000 Americans; however, not all communities have been affected equally.
+It is clear that some racial and ethnic minority groups are being affected by COVID-19 in much greater numbers than non-Hispanic White and Asian Americans.

 Populations with Social Inequities

-According to a CDC surveillance reports, African Americans, Native Americans, and Hispanic people are dying at rates much greater than their population share.
+African Americans, Native Americans, and Hispanic people are dying at rates much greater than their population share.
 Among cases with known race and ethnicity, 33% were Hispanic, 22% were Black, and 1.3% were American Indian or Alaska Native.
-The report notes: “These findings suggest that persons in these groups, who account for 18%, 13%, and 0.7% of the U.S. population, respectively, are disproportionately affected by the COVID-19 pandemic (CNN, 2020).”
+For example, during the first 3 months of the COVID pandemic, Native Americans accounted for 58% of COVID-related deaths in New Mexico despite making up just 11% of the population (Sequist, 2022).
 Recent studies have shown that minority children are also being disproportionately affected.

 Other vulnerable populations, particularly immigrant communities that have similar socioeconomic status and rates of comorbidities, are also being hit hard by the coronavirus.
 There are over 46.7 million immigrants currently living in the United States, of which 11 million are undocumented.
 Poverty, limited access to healthcare, and fear of legal repercussions place vulnerable immigrant communities within the United States at high risk for acquiring SARS-CoV-2 and developing severe COVID-19 illness (Clark et al., 2020).